cryptosat/randomness/docs/docs/deploy.md

 4. After you deploy your contract, you can interact with it.

-   Click on getRandom button to retrieve randomness, then click 'randomness', 'signature', and 'signer' buttons to check the values.
+   Click on requestRandom button to request Space Random Beacon.

    ![getRandom](./img/getRandom.png)